juhisinha422/DevOps-interview-Kit/Interview-Questions-2025/Interview series/Quick ques 2/Interview.md

+# 10 Real DevOps Interview Questions (4+ Years Experience)

+## 1. Your Kubernetes cluster shows all nodes healthy, but pod scheduling randomly fails for one specific workload.
+What are you actually checking, and in what order?

+When I encounter a scheduling issue affecting only one workload while all nodes appear healthy, I start by describing the pod using `kubectl describe pod <pod-name>` because Kubernetes events often reveal the exact scheduling reason.
+I then check node selectors, node affinity, anti-affinity rules, taints, and tolerations because these are common causes of selective scheduling failures.
+Next, I verify resource requests and limits to ensure sufficient CPU, memory, and ephemeral storage are available on target nodes.
+I review PodDisruptionBudgets, topology spread constraints, and any custom scheduler configurations.
+If the workload requires specific storage, I validate Persistent Volume Claims and Storage Classes.
+Finally, I inspect scheduler logs and cluster autoscaler events.
+In production, I have seen workloads fail scheduling because of overly restrictive node affinity rules that unintentionally limited placement to a small subset of nodes.

+---

+## 2. A Terraform apply succeeds, but two weeks later someone discovers a resource was silently recreated with different settings.
+How do you trace exactly when and why that happened?

+My first step is reviewing Terraform state history and CI/CD pipeline execution logs to determine when the change occurred.
+If the backend uses S3 with versioning enabled, I compare historical state file versions to identify resource modifications.
+I then review Git commit history, pull requests, and Jenkins or GitHub Actions execution logs to determine whether a configuration change triggered recreation.
+Terraform plan outputs from previous deployments can reveal if a resource was marked for replacement due to immutable attribute changes.
+I also inspect CloudTrail logs to determine whether the change originated from Terraform or a manual console action.
+In production, this type of issue often occurs when attributes such as subnet IDs, AMI IDs, or resource names change, causing Terraform to recreate resources rather than update them in place.

+---

+## 3. Your CI pipeline has 8 stages.
+Stage 5 fails intermittently, maybe 1 in 10 runs.
+How do you debug something that doesn't fail consistently?

+Intermittent failures are usually caused by race conditions, network instability, resource contention, dependency availability, or timing issues.
+I first isolate Stage 5 and rerun it independently multiple times to reproduce the behavior.
+Then I compare successful and failed execution logs line by line to identify differences.
+I examine build agent utilization, network latency, external service dependencies, artifact repositories, and API rate limits.
+If the stage executes automated tests, I investigate flaky tests and parallel execution conflicts.
+Additional logging and timestamps are often added temporarily to gather more diagnostic information.
+My goal is to identify patterns rather than focus on a single failed run because intermittent issues usually emerge only after comparing multiple executions.

+---

+## 4. You're told response time degraded by 300ms, but every dashboard shows green.
+Walk through what you check that the dashboards don't show.

+When dashboards show healthy infrastructure but users report increased latency, I investigate areas not captured by standard CPU and memory metrics.
+I analyze application logs, distributed tracing data, database query execution times, connection pool utilization, cache hit ratios, DNS resolution times, TLS handshake delays, and external API response times.
+I compare latency percentiles such as P95 and P99 rather than averages because averages often hide performance degradation affecting specific users.
+I also review recent deployments, feature flags, database schema changes, and traffic patterns.
+In many real incidents, infrastructure metrics remain healthy while application-level bottlenecks introduce noticeable latency.

+---

+## 5. Two services need to talk to each other, but only during a specific 10-minute window each day.
+How do you design this without manual intervention?

+I would implement automated network controls using infrastructure and scheduling mechanisms.
+In Kubernetes, I could dynamically apply and remove Network Policies using a CronJob.
+In AWS, I could automate Security Group rule modifications through EventBridge and Lambda functions.
+Another approach is introducing an API Gateway or service mesh policy that allows communication only during approved time windows.
+All changes should be logged, auditable, and automatically reversible.
+The objective is to enforce communication policies through automation rather than relying on manual operational procedures.

+---

+## 6. A rollback fixes the immediate issue, but the same bug returns 3 deployments later in a different form.
+What does this pattern usually tell you about the actual root cause?

+This pattern typically indicates that the deployment itself is not the root cause.
+Instead, there is likely a deeper architectural, configuration, dependency, or process issue.
+Examples include database schema incompatibilities, hidden race conditions, environment drift, poor test coverage, or shared libraries introducing recurring defects.
+A rollback temporarily removes symptoms, but future deployments reintroduce the underlying problem.
+In this situation, I focus on root cause analysis rather than deployment recovery.
+I review incident timelines, compare deployments, analyze recurring patterns, and identify the common factor present across all affected releases.

+---

+## 7. Your team wants zero-downtime deployments, but the database schema change required for the new feature is not backward compatible.
+What's your actual approach here?

+Backward-incompatible database changes require careful planning.
+I use an expand-and-contract migration strategy.
+First, I deploy a schema change that supports both old and new application versions.
+Then I deploy application updates that use the new schema while maintaining compatibility with existing structures.
+Once all services have migrated successfully, I remove deprecated schema components in a later release.
+Feature flags are often used to control rollout behavior.
+Directly changing a schema in a way that breaks older application versions during deployment creates significant risk and often prevents true zero-downtime releases.

+---

+## 8. You inherit a system with no documentation and the person who built it left.
+How do you safely make your first change without breaking something you don't understand yet?

+Before making any changes, I focus on understanding the system.
+I review source code repositories, infrastructure definitions, CI/CD pipelines, monitoring dashboards, architecture diagrams, and deployment histories.
+I create my own documentation while exploring dependencies and data flows.
+The first change I make is intentionally small and low-risk, usually in a non-production environment.
+I validate rollback procedures and deployment processes before touching production.
+The goal is to reduce unknowns incrementally rather than making assumptions about undocumented systems.

+---

+## 9. A cost optimization change you made last month is now being blamed for a performance issue this month.
+How do you prove, one way or the other, whether it's actually related?

+I start with evidence rather than assumptions.
+I compare performance metrics before and after the optimization, analyze infrastructure changes, review deployment timelines, and correlate incident occurrence with resource modifications.
+CloudWatch, Prometheus, Grafana, and billing reports help establish whether resource reductions coincided with performance degradation.
+If necessary, I temporarily revert the optimization in a controlled environment to validate its impact.
+Root cause analysis should be data-driven because correlation alone does not prove causation.
+Many performance issues blamed on cost optimizations are actually caused by unrelated application changes introduced later.

+---

+## 10. You're in an incident call, three people are suggesting three different fixes, and you don't have full context yet.
+What do you say and do in the next 60 seconds?

+The first priority is preventing uncontrolled changes.
+I would say, "Let's pause changes for a moment and establish the current impact, timeline, and known facts."
+I assign one person to collect monitoring data, another to review recent deployments, and another to gather application logs.
+I identify the incident commander role to coordinate communication and decision-making.
+If customer impact is severe and a recent deployment is suspected, I evaluate rollback as a recovery option.
+The key is creating structure and avoiding multiple simultaneous fixes that could worsen the incident.
+During critical outages, disciplined communication is often as important as technical troubleshooting.

 # AWS DevOps Engineer (4+ Years Experience) – Scenario-Based Interview Answers

 ## 1. How Would You Design a CI/CD Pipeline for Multiple Microservices with Zero-Downtime Deployment?